PhobicRemnant/algorithms_tests/README.md

 -DFS:

-  The problem is to find the food in a laberinth, the objective is to do a DFS and trace the shortest path to an indicated point
+  The problem is to find the food in a laberinth, the objective is to do a DFS and trace a path to an indicated point "F".
-  "F".